 Primary and secondary float adjustments are set at the factory, but variations in fuel pressure could cause a change in these settings.
-To aid in adjustment of the float levels, clear sight plugs are installed from the factory.
-These do not need to be removed from the bowls to make this adjustment.
+To aid in adjustment of the float levels, clear sight plugs are included in the drop kit.
+You can install these to make the adjustments.
+After the adjustments are made you must re-install the brass sight plugs.
 The following procedure shows how to make these adjustments:

-- 1. Start the vehicle. - 2.
+- 1. Remove the Brass sight plugs - 2.
+Install the clear sight plugs per the instructions included with the plugs. - 3.
+Start the vehicle. - 4.
 Observe the sight plug for the fuel level.
 If none is seen, the level is too low.
 If it is higher than the bottom of the sight window, it is too high.
 NOTE: A properly set float level will have the fuel level located at the bottom edge of the sight window, as shown by the line in Figure 12.

-- 3. To adjust, shut down the engine. - 4.
+- 5. To adjust, shut down the engine. - 6.
 Loosen the lock screw on top of the fuel bowl just enough to allow you to turn the adjusting nut.
-Hold the screw in position with the screwdriver. - 5.
+Hold the screw in position with the screwdriver. - 7.
 Using a 5/8" wrench, turn the adjusting nut in the appropriate direction: Clockwise to lower float and counterclockwise to raise float.
 Turn the adjusting nut in increments of 1/4 of a rotation.
-Retighten the lock screw. - 6.
+Retighten the lock screw. - 8.
 Restart the vehicle and observe the sight window.